dfinity/portal/docs/developer-docs/samples/index.md

 ## Basic DAO

-Decentralised governance is higlight of the IC and is illustrated by the basic DAO sample code.
+Decentralised governance is higlight of theICand is illustrated by the basic DAO sample code.
 It illustrates how to initialize a set of accounts and corresponding tokens, how account owners can sumit proposals for other account owners to vote on, and how a proposal is executed given enough favorable votes.
 [Motoko](https://github.com/dfinity/examples/tree/master/motoko/basic_dao) • [Rust](https://github.com/dfinity/examples/tree/master/rust/basic_dao) • [Technical docs](dao)

 ## Encrypted note-taking